Do Go On - 350 - Arctic Badass Peter Freuchen

 Yeah.

-Just have them without corner bits.
+Why do they have, just have them without corner bits.

 Yeah.

-Surely we've got the technology by now.
+Surely we've got the technology for now.

 Seamless socks.